cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 #### development folder

-The folder `development` is optional for repositories that need further hints for the development, e.g. of plugins, are needed.
+The folder `development` is optional for repositories that need further hints for the development, e.g. of plugins.
 The descriptions in this folder are written in English only.

 #### getting_started files